dmnsgn/frontend-boilerplate/README.md

 * reload on changes in source folder

 ---
-Note: if you just want to build the project and serve a 'production ready' version, run `gulp --prod`.
+Note: if you just want to build the project and serve a 'production ready' version, run `gulp --env prod`.

 #### Make changes